-In section 3, we will consider the electron (or positron) moving in the presence of a gravitational potential, so that the electromagnetic field created in the space around it undergoes a very small perturbation due to gravity, thus leading to a slight increase in the electromagnetic energy density.
+In Section 3, we will consider an electron (or positron) moving in the presence of a weak gravitational potential, so that the electromagnetic field created in the space around it undergoes a very small perturbation due to gravity, thus leading to a slight increase of the electromagnetic energy density.
 Such an increase occurs by means of a dimensionless coupling constant whose value is infinitesimal, since it has its origin in gravity, the weakest interaction.
-This coupling constant is called the {\it fine adjustment constant} $\xi$, which behaves like a kind of fine structure.
-Nevertheless, unlike the usual fine structure constant of Quantum Electrodynamics, the constant $\xi$ plays a coupling role of gravitational and electromagnetic origin rather than simply being an electromagnetic interaction between two electronic charges.
+This coupling constant is called the {\it fine adjustment constant} $\xi$, which behaves like a kind of minuscule fine structure, which will be obtained from the hydrogen atom (Section 4).
+Nevertheless, unlike the usual fine structure constant of quantum electrodynamics, the constant $\xi$ plays a coupling role of gravitational and electromagnetic origin rather than simply being an electric interaction between two electronic charges.

-In section 4, we will obtain the value of the tiny dimensionless coupling constant $\xi$, where we find that $\xi=V/c=\sqrt{G/4\pi\epsilon_0}~m_eq_e/\hbar c\cong 3.57\times 10^{-24}$, $V(\sim 10^{-15}$m/s) being interpreted as a universal minimum speed unattainable for any particle at lower energies, and of the same status as the speed of light $c$ (maximum speed) for higher energies, in the sense that both speeds $c$ and $V$ are invariant.
+In Section 4, we will obtain the value of the tiny dimensionless coupling constant $\xi$, where we find that $\xi=V/c= \sqrt{Gm_em_p/4\pi\epsilon_0}~q_e/\hbar c\cong 1.5302\times 10^{-22}$, $V(\cong 4.5876\times 10^{-14}$m/s) being interpreted as the universal minimum speed unattainable for any particle at lower energies, and of the same status as the speed of light $c$ (maximum speed) for higher energies, in the sense that both speeds $c$ and $V$ are invariant.